William Whitford

 Dr. William Whitford (1846 – 15 June 1930) was a physician who served as chairman of the Everton F.C. and the Everton Liberal Club.
-He was a prominent temperance reformer.

 Whitford was born in Armagh, Ireland, and was a physician at Queen's University Belfast.
 He was an advocate of the Irish home rule movement.

 Whitford died at home in New Brighton on 15 June 1930 at the age of 86.